dw0rsec/FaceHarvester/README.md

 Before running the script, ensure you have Python3 installed on your system.
 Additionally, the following Python libraries are required:

->:warning: Note: This tool runs only on linux hosts and probably on macos (Not tested yet)
+>:warning: Note: This tool works only on linux and macos

 - `requests`
 - `PySocks`